Pencilfish: Complete Care Guide (Nannostomus spp.)

 Origin and Habitat

 Like many other fish in the aquarium hobby, pencil fish originate from South America.
-These fish have a wide range and can be found throughout parts of the Amazon River basin as well as in Venezuela, Peru, Guyana, Suriname, and Colombia.
-There, they can be found schooling above a leaf-littered substrate or in and out of dense vegetation.
+These fish have a wide range and is found throughout parts of the Amazon River basin as well as in Venezuela, Peru, Guyana, Suriname, and Colombia.
+There, they is found schooling above a leaf-littered substrate or in and out of dense vegetation.

 Unlike the many other species they’re found swimming alongside, pencil fish aren’t the most colorful fish.
 That isn’t to say that these fish aren’t worth keeping, though!

 Pencil fish are not commonly found in typical fish stores.
-They’re easy to keep and can be kept in a community tank, but hobbyists tend to shy away from them.
+They’re easy to keep and is kept in a community tank, but hobbyists will shy away from them.
 The fact of the matter is that there are more exciting and colorful fish available.
 However, a school of pencil fish can encourage other fish to come out of hiding and provide an interesting topic for onlookers.

 Pencil fish belong to the Nannostomus genus, meaning small mouth.
 As we’ll see, these fish have very small mouths that can make stocking tank mates easy but feeding difficult.
 As of now, there are about 19 discovered species, many of which have made their way into the home aquarium.